 Confidentiality has two aspects- confidentiality of information and confidentiality of sensitive complaints.

 Customer information is extremely sensitive and must not be shared or accessed by unauthorized third parties.
-If this information goes out, customer information is at stake, and the business that fails to take due care may end up losing customers.
-Businesses must ensure that any communication mechanism that is used to send out sensitive information must be secure.
+If customer information is leaked or stolen, the company’s reputation is at risk.
+A business that fails to take due care may end up losing customers and/or face legal consequences.
+Businesses must ensure that any communication mechanism that is used to send out sensitive information is secure.

 Coverage is an important attribute of communication channels.
 If businesses need to send out information that is meant for the public, they should choose a mechanism that has a wide geographical coverage, like print media or radio.
 Internal information can be sent through the intranet.
 However, if the information is only meant for the staff or a selected group of staff, businesses must use communication channels that do not compromise confidentiality.